Yango (as defined below), and

 4.6.3.
 Yango may delete all information and data provided by the Counterparty to Yango via the Service within fifteen (15) calendar days after the date of repudiation, termination, or expiration of the Agreement.

 4.6.4.
-All rights and duties of the Parties with regard to Personal Details, including without limitation Personal Details of Users and Drivers, are set forth in the Data Processing Agreement.
+All rights and duties of the Parties with regard to Personal Details, including without limitation Personal Details of Users and Drivers, are set forth in the Data Processing Agreement and the Country Law.
 The Parties undertake to comply with the provisions of the Data Processing Agreement at all times.

 4.6.5.
 The Counterparty shall ensure a timely provision of relevant information and data, including without limitation the Drivers’ Personal Details and Vehicle-related information, to Yango in full compliance with the Agreement, the Data Processing Agreement, and the Country Law which among other things means that the information and data so provided (i) shall not violate rights of any person, (ii) shall be free from rights of any person, and (iii) shall not create for Yango a duty to make any payment to any person.